availchet/FOODEX/README.md

 # FOODEX
-It is a canteen management system. web-based app, to be updated...
+It is a canteen management system.
+It was made by Our team in a Hackathon at IIT-D, hosted by HackerEarth Vortex.
+Web-based app, to be updated...

+# Contributors
+1. Chetanya Kandhari
+2. Mohd.
+Sohail
+3. Himani Kansal
+4. Ankita Aggarwal